BrianJHodge/GSLYRCryptoCoinAPI/README.md

 Usage:

-Call index.php with ?c=ltc or ?c=btc, and then &balance, &exchangeRate, or &bothBalances
+Call index.php with ?c=ltc or ?c=btc, and then &q=balance, &q=exchangeRate, or &q=bothBalances

 Add &formatted=1 to add HTML tags which help it play nicer with MetaWidget